 - Movies and Motion

 My career has included both motion graphics and live-action video.
-Regarding the former, Flash was a mainstay, a staple currently supplanted by Adobe Animate.
-For more on this subject, please read the "Is Adobe Animate the Same as Flash?" sidebar on this site's TEACHING page.
-I've also included a movie made for the Art Institute of NYC lobby (shown at the top of this page).
-The video features the school's multimedia department, and was originally designed for a large scale four-screen setup.
+Regarding the former, I've included a movie made for the Art Institute of NYC lobby (shown at the top of this page).
+The video features the school's multimedia department, and was originally designed for a large scale four-screen installation.

 But I've not been limited to motion graphics.
 Not long ago I wrote, directed, produced and edited “Outgoing Message,” a 36 minute sci-fi live-action film.
 The movie was largely crewed by talented (volunteer) students, and cast primarily with varied denizens of the NYC art world (some actors, some not).
 Equipment was supplied by the Art Institute.
 Most fortunately the project was graced with sound designed and composed by Ross Williams, a rather experienced musician who fell in love with the script.